niklasstich/master-thesis/chapters/patterns/memento.typ

   ```, caption: [`BuildEligibility` method for `MementoCreateHookAttribute` and `MementoRestoreHookAttribute` code snippet]
 )<createandrestore_eligibility>

+In @createhook_buildaspect_template we see the `BuildAspect` implementation for `MementoCreateHookAttribute`, which is quite simple.
+We first look for the `CreateMemento` method on the containing type of our target method and, given we were able to find it, call `builder.Advice.Override` on it with our `CreateMementoTemplate`, which takes in a reference to the target of this attribute declaration.
+Because we passed the reference to the original `CreateMemento()` method as the first argument to the override call, this means that the compile-time `meta.Proceed()` call in our template is converted to a run-time call to the `CreateMemento()` method, the result of which we save into a `memento` variable.
+We then call `target.Invoke(memento)`, which is converted to a run-time call to the hook method, before finally returning the memento.
+Note that the `dynamic` return type of this template is a syntax limitation of template methods and is replaced by Metalama with the actual return type of `meta.Proceed()`, which as discussed is `CreateMemento()`, and therefore the return type is `IMemento`.

+The implementation of `MementoRestoreHookAttribute` is analogous to the implementation of `MementoCreateHookAttribute` so it won't be shown here; the only relevant differences between the two is that we look for a method named `RestoreMemento` instead of `CreateMemento` in `BuildAspect` and we call a different template which gets it's memento variable from the method parameter of said `RestoreMemento` method via `target.Parameters` before passing it to the hook method.

 #codly(
   highlights:
   (
     ct(15),
-    ct(16, start: 38, end: 50),
+    ct(16, start: 38, end: 51),
     ct(18, start: 19),
     ct(19, start: 5),
   )
 )

-In @createhook_buildaspect_template we see the `BuildAspect` implementation for `MementoCreateHookAttribute`, which is quite simple.
-We first look for the `CreateMemento` method on the containing type of our target method and, given we were able to find it, call `builder.Advice.Override` on it with our `CreateMementoTemplate`, which takes in a reference to the target of this attribute declaration.
-Because we passed the reference to the original `CreateMemento()` method as the first argument to the override call, this means that the compile-time `meta.Proceed()` call in our template is converted to a run-time call to the `CreateMemento()` method, the result of which we save into a `memento` variable.
-We then call `target.Invoke(memento)`, which is converted to a run-time call to the hook method, before finally returning the memento.
-Note that the `dynamic` return type of this template is a syntax limitation of template methods and is replaced by Metalama with the actual return type of `meta.Proceed()`, which as discussed is `CreateMemento()`, and therefore the return type is `IMemento`.

-The implementation of `MementoRestoreHookAttribute` is analogous to the implementation of `MementoCreateHookAttribute` so it won't be shown here; the only relevant differences between the two is that we look for a method named `RestoreMemento` instead of `CreateMemento` in `BuildAspect` and we call a different template which gets it's memento variable from the method parameter of said `RestoreMemento` method via `target.Parameters` before passing it to the hook method.

 #figure(
 ```cs